 “We have been impressed with ShowingTime’s ability to simplify a cumbersome but critical part of the home shopping experience by integrating with MLSs, agents and brokers, and giving buyers’ agents an easier way to schedule showings with listing agents,” Errol Samuelson, Zillow’s chief industry development officer, wrote.

 Zillow stated, however, that ShowingTime’s services won’t just be for in-house agents and customers.
 It will “remain an open platform available to all industry participants,” Samuelson said.

-ShowingTime, based in Chicago and founded in 1999, has raised a total of $2.2 million in funding, all in a series B round completed in 2001, according to Crunchbase.
-As of August 2018, it had nearly 150 employees in its head office in Chicago, although the ShowingTime’s LinkedIn page lists 302 employees on LinkedIn.
+ShowingTime, founded in 1999, has raised a total of $2.2 million in funding, all in a series B round completed in 2001, according to Crunchbase.
+As of August 2018, it had nearly 150 employees in its head office in Chicago, although the ShowingTime’s LinkedIn page lists 302 employees.